IL-36 Reporter HEK 293 Cells

 Quality Control:

-• The expression of human IL-36R has been confirmed by RT-qPCR.
+- The expression of human IL-36R is assessed by RT-qPCR.

 This product is covered by a Limited Use License (See Terms and Conditions).